Pay Yourself First: How to “Stack the Deck” and Increase Your Savings

 I used to be broke and live paycheck to paycheck.
 On Friday I'd get paid, and within two weeks I’d be down to my last few dollars in my bank account.
 That worked fine, until I lost my job and the paychecks stopped coming.
 I was totally unprepared.
 No emergency fund to speak of, no job prospects, no nothing.

 Those were hard times…very hard.
-Eventually I found a job and got back on my feet, and along the way I learned a powerful lesson on the importance of being intentional about my finances.
+Eventually I found a job and got back on my feet, and along the way I learned a powerful lesson on the importance of personal finance.
 That meant creating a budget, building an emergency fund, and learning how to pay myself first.

 So what does it mean to pay yourself first?